-Schedule compression is a technique used in project management to shorten an already developed schedule.
-This might be done to meet an update delivery date, a new opportunity or schedule delay.
+Schedule compression, also known as time compression or schedule crashing, is a technique used in project management to shorten an already-developed schedule.
+This might be done to meet an updated delivery date, a new opportunity, or a schedule delay.
 It’s done without changing the scope of the program.

 - Fast Tracking

 - Resource re-allocation

 Crashing assigns more resources to an activity to decrease the overall completion time.
 The cost benefits of this activity have to be explored in order to make it a useful technique.
 The trade-off between cost and schedule must be understood to get the best possible schedule compression.

 The project team may discover the activities that will be able to give the most value at the lowest incremental cost by using Crashing, which evaluates and categorizes activities based on the lowest crash cost per unit time.
 The outcomes of a crash analysis are typically displayed as a crash graph, where the activities with the flattest slope—those that result in a same amount of time savings but a lesser rise in cost—will be given priority first.
 Crashing only works if using the extra resources results in finishing the project sooner.

 When using the crashing technique, any additional costs related to hurrying the project are weighed against any potential benefits of finishing it sooner.
 When doing a crash analysis, you should also take into account other factors, such as adding more resources to the project, allowing more overtime, and paying extra to get crucial components delivered more rapidly, among other things.

 (2) Fast Tracking